 Until March 2012, the most defining thing about me was my red hair.
 Then I got cancer at age 32, as a young wife and mama.
-I do believe that I am a walking-around miracle: I have No Evidence of Disease (NED), which is the medical term for cancer-free.
+Cancer recurred in my lungs in November 2013, December 2014, and to my lung and lymph nodes in March 2015.
+I have Stage IV breast cancer, but it does not define me.

 My life has included an idyllic childhood, a sensational family, love (oh, the love), opportunities galore, adventure, and genuine happiness.
 Oh, and cancer, but I don’t let that overshadow the good stuff.